Sterling climbs towards $1.70 after strong UK PMI data

 The data followed a strong showing in the manufacturing sector too, all of which pointed to a firm start to the second quarter.
 Some economists are expecting the UK economy to grow at more than 1 percent, quarter-on-quarter.

-British growth was 0.8 percent in the first three months, picking up from 0.7 percent in the fourth quarter of 2013.
+In the first quarter, British growth was 0.8 percent, picking up from 0.7 percent in the fourth quarter of 2013.
 That put it on course for a 3.1 percent expansion year-on-year.

 "Sterling/dollar for now looks on course to test $1.70 with data surprising on the upside," FXPro economist Simon Smith said.
 "But above $1.70, it could get a bit tough, with a lot depending on next week's inflation report from the BoE.
 If it is a hawkish report, we could see more gains."